DEEPMATTER GROUP PLC

 Understands, accepts and executes the risk management procedures.
 Expected to be alert to risks associated with the activities they perform and report inefficiencies, unnecessary or ineffective controls.
 Encouraged to report, anonymously or otherwise, any security risks or threats they perceive in the operations of the business.
 On receipt of any such information, the Board shall assess and take remedial action as appropriate in the circumstance.

-For the year ending 31 December 2018, the Board consisted of six directors of whom two are executive and four are non-executive.
-Two non-executive directors are independent directors.
+For the year ending 31 December 2019, the Board consisted of five directors of whom two are executive and three are non-executive.
+One non-executive director is an independent director.

 On 15 March 2019, Bettina Goerner joined the board as a non-executive director.